Alan Everitt

 Alan Milner Everitt, FBA, FRHistS (17 August 1926 – 8 December 2008) was a British local historian.
 He was a leading figure in the development of English provincial history in the forty years after the Second World War.

 Life and career

 Alan Milner Everitt was born on 17 August 1926, and grew up in the town of Sevenoaks.
 He earned his master's degree from the University of St Andrews in 1951 and a doctorate from the University of London in 1957, studying the prelude to the English Civil War under the supervision of R. C. Latham.
 That year, Everitt joined the University of Leicester as a research assistant to the economic and social historian Joan Thirsk.
-In 1968, he succeeded W. G. Hoskins as Hatton Professor of English Local History, a chair he held until retiring due to ill health in 1982.
+In 1968, he succeeded W. G. Hoskins as Hatton Professor of English Local History, a chair he held until 1982.

-After his retirement, in 1989, he was elected a Fellow of the British Academy.
+After his retirement, in 1989, Everitt was elected a Fellow of the British Academy.

-He died on 8 December 2008, at the age of 82.
+Everitt died on 8 December 2008, at the age of 82.
+He is buried at All Saints Church, Kimcote, Leicestershire.